 Not much to pick and choose from here, but you can see a couple patterns develop.
 One seeds are a toss up against the sixteens.
-Two seeds don’t tend to do very well against fifteens, but the threes and fours have blown out the fourteens and thirteens.
+Two seeds don’t tend to do very well against fifteens, but the threes have pretty consistently covered the spread against fourteens.

 Round of 32

 Two seeds continue to struggle in round two.
 Maybe there is some sort of hangover about not being a one seed?

-If a 13 or higher seeds makes it to the second round they are toxic to your bankroll.
-None of them are profitable and are ac combined 6-16 at the pay window.
-Avoid these Cinderellas at all costs as it appears they are satisfied with winning one game in the Dance.
+If a 13 or higher seeds makes it to the second round, they are toxic to your bankroll.
+None of them are profitable and are a combined 6-16 at the pay window.
+Avoid these teams against the spread – most are happy just to have gotten out of the first round.

-If you are considering backing a No. 1 seed on the spread in the Elite Eight, you might want to reconsider.
-The 1s have gone a miserable 14-21 (40%) against the number in this round.
-It looks like most of those have come against the No. 4 and No. 5 seeds, who are combined 9-4 with a perfect 4-0 record from the 5s.
+If you are considering backing a No. 1 seed on the spread in the Elite Eight against the spread, you might want to reconsider.
+The 1s have gone a miserable 17-23 (42.5%) against the number in this round.
+It looks like most of those have come against the No. 4 and No. 5 seeds, who are combined 10-4 in this round.